hit9/skylark/docs/en/types.rst

 ------------------------------

-Type mapping is required if we want to talk to mysql in Python language, CURD.py maps these types(shown in examples):
+Type mapping is required if we want to talk to mysql in Python language, skylark maps these types(shown in examples):

 ============  =====================  ======================
 Python Type   Python Value Example   SQL Literal